nellyk/one-app/README.md

 ![One App Docker Release](https://github.com/americanexpress/one-app/workflows/One%20App%20Docker%20Release/badge.svg)

-One App is a fresh take on web application development.
+OneApp is a fresh take on web application development.
 It consists of a [Node.js](https://nodejs.org) server that serves up a single page app built using [React] components and makes use of [Holocron](https://github.com/americanexpress/holocron) to allow for code splitting via independently developed, tested, and deployed **Holocron Modules**.